 That’s why seeing a specialist physio, who can give you a tailored rehab programme, is best if you have ongoing problems.

-This blog was originally published on the BabyCentre Website.
+This blog was originally published on the BabyCentre Website as part of my work for them as a Women’s Health expert.
 To read the original article, click here.

 For some further information, please see my other pages: